 Lebanon Illinois Nursing Home Abuse Lawyers

-If your spouse, parent or grandparent has been injured or died prematurely while residing at Lebanon Care Center, call Rosenfeld Injury Lawyers now.
+If your spouse, parent or grandparent has been injured or died prematurely while residing at Lebanon Care Center, call Rosenfeld Injury Lawyers LLC now.
 Our nursing home attorneys can protect your loved one’s rights and handle the process of obtaining financial compensation on your behalf.

 We encourage you to contact our St. Clair area elder abuse law office today by calling 888 424-5757 to schedule your no obligation, free case review.
 No upfront fees are required.
 This is because we accept all nursing home abuse/neglect cases through contingency fee agreements.
 This means we are only paid for our legal services after we have negotiated your out-of-court settlement or have won your case for compensation in front of a judge and jury.